Skip to content

 describe_school_profile

 Describe a Jyotish school's calibration profile — its rule weights, dasha system, ayanamsha, divisional-chart usage, and signature techniques.
 Pure metadata — no chart needed.
 Ask this tool when the user wants: · Background on Parashari vs Jaimini vs KP vs Tajika vs Nadi. · School-specific calibration settings before running a chart. · Help choosing the right school for a given question.
 Returns: · facts.school_id, facts.dasha_system, facts.ayanamsha, facts.rule_weight_summary Recommended as the FIRST call in an agent session to ground the agent in the school it is about to read charts through (Parashari is the default).
-Tier: Free · Typical response: ~1 KB.
+Tier: All · Typical response: ~1 KB.

 Input